-The Corporation's executive compensation program is intended to attract, motivate and retain high performing senior executives, encourage and reward superior performance and align the executives' interests with those of the Corporation by providing a compensation which is competitive with the compensation received by executives employed by comparable companies and ensuring that the achievement of annual objectives is rewarded through the payment of bonuses and providing executives with long-term incentive through the grant of stock options.
+The Corporation's executive compensation program is intended to attract, motivate and retain high performing senior executives.
+The program seeks to encourage and reward superior performance and align the executives' interests with those of the Corporation and shareholders by providing a compensation plan that is competitive with the compensation received by executives employed by comparable companies.
+Furthermore, the plan seeks to ensure that the achievement of annual objectives is rewarded through the payment of a mix of short-term cash bonuses and long-term incentives through the granting of stock options.

 The Corporation's GHR Committee has authority to retain the services of independent compensation consultants to advise its members on executive compensation and related matters, and to determine the fees and the terms and conditions of the engagement of those consultants.
-During Fiscal 2018, the GHR Committee retained compensation consulting services, including those led by The Sarkaria Group to review the Corporation's executive compensation programs, including base salary, short-term and long-term incentives, total cash compensation levels and total direct compensation of certain senior positions, against those of peer groups of similar and larger size, as measured by market capitalization, biotechnology and pharmaceutical companies listed or headquartered in North America.
-All of the services provided by the consultants were provided to the GHR Committee.
-The GHR Committee assessed the independence of the consultants and concluded that its engagement of the consultants did not raise any conflict of interest with us or any of our Directors or Executive Officers.
-As influenced by the consultants' executive compensation review of Fiscal 2018, the Board and GHR Committee set the following executive compensation program.
+During Fiscal 2019, the GHR Committee retained compensation consulting services from The Sarkaria Group to review and update as needed the Corporation's executive compensation annual review process and programs.
+The analysis included data from third party market surveys in the U.S. and Canada, as well as data from an updated peer group list for benchmarking compensation data.
+The analysis included a review of base salary, short-term and long-term incentives, total cash compensation levels, and total direct compensation of certain senior positions as compared to survey data and data collected from peers of similar size, as measured by, among other things, market capitalization, technology/market focus, clinical development stage, number of employees, and net income.
+A listing of the companies included in the peer group list can be found on page 15 under the heading "Peer Group".
+All of the data provided by the consultants was provided to the GHR Committee.
+The GHR Committee assessed the independence of the consultants and concluded that its engagement of the consultants did not raise any conflict of interest with any of our Directors or Executive Officers.
+As influenced by the consultants' executive compensation review of Fiscal 2019, the Board and GHR Committee approved the following executive compensation program.